Peacock at Larmer Tree

 Scientific Name: Pavo cristatus

-In my gouache and watercolour painting of a 'Peacock at Larmer Tree Gardens', I did not wish the background to distract from the peacock.
-Adopting a 'wet on wet' approach I incorporated peacock colours to frame the subject.
+In my gouache and watercolour painting of a ‘Peacock at Larmer Tree Gardens’, I did not wish the background to distract from the peacock and incorporated peacock colours to frame the subject.
+I painted, alla prima, an Italian phrase that means ‘at first attempt’.
+It refers to a wet-on-wet approach whereby wet paint is applied to previous layers of still-wet paint, often in a single sitting.